All Episodes

 I hope there's action taken.

-We've seen too much inaction, um, even on the referrals made already under the most recent attorneys general.
+We've seen too much inaction, even on the referrals made already under the most recent Attorneys General.

-But I hope Andrew Weissman isn't going to escape uh by stepping down now.
+But I hope Andrew Weissman isn't going to escape by stepping down now.

-I don't know how, and with a straight face he spoke at the Manafort sentencing about the harm from keeping things from the American public.
+I don't know how with a straight face he spoke to Manafort sentencing about the harm from keeping things from the American public.

 And when the judge said democracy only works when the American people have the facts, she should have been looking at Andrew Weissman.